CoFH/cofh.github.io/docs/cofh-world/world-generator-configuration/feature-types/spout/index.md

                 </td>
                 <td>-</td>
                 <td markdown="span">
-                    The type(s) of block that the plates consist of.
+                    The type(s) of block that the spouts consist of.
 When specified as an array, a block type is selected randomly for each generated block.
                 </td>